JurianB/Unity-Multiplayer/README-Photon.md

 ![Photon Create App](https://github.com/JurianB/Unity-Multiplayer/blob/master/Images/Photon/Photon_Setup2.png)

 ## Step 5:
-Go to your created app and find its App Id, this will be used to setup Networking with Unity.
+Go to your created app by clicking on manage and find its App Id, this will be used to setup Networking with Unity.
 Go back to Unity and insert it in the settings.

 ![Setup Settings](https://github.com/JurianB/Unity-Multiplayer/blob/master/Images/Photon/Step1_Setup.png)